apache/drill/contrib/storage-googlesheets/README.md

 requires you to use a non-human readable ID to identify the Sheet.
 One possible idea to make the Drill connection to Google Sheets much more usable would be to automatically create an alias (either public) automatically mapping the unreadable sheetID to the document title.
 This could be accomplished after the first query or after a CTAS query.

-### Google Drive Integration
-Integrating with Google Drive may allow additional functionality such as getting the actual document name, deleting documents and a few other basic functions.
-However, the
-Google Drive permissions require additional validation from Google.

 ### Additional Pushdowns
 The current implementation supports pushdowns for projection and limit.